serapagranchose/serapagranchose.dev/README.md

 # serapagranchose.dev

-A website that promotes what I do as a developer
+A website that shows what I do as a developer